Katamaze/Leap/README.md

 I spent my whole career working for providers and I've been a provider myself.
 I coded very complex modules for WHMCS and have the required skills to start this project that I am going to name Leap.

-# Leap, an alternative to WHMCS
+# Leap: an alternative to WHMCS

 Here is Leap in a nutshell in comparison with WHMCS